Eguana Technologies (CVE:EGT) Trading 50% Higher – Time to Buy?

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) were up 50% during trading on Thursday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report) shares rose 50% during trading on Thursday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 236,000 shares were traded during mid-day trading, an increase of 93% from the average daily volume of 122,139 shares.
+Approximately 236,000 shares were traded during trading, an increase of 93% from the average daily volume of 122,139 shares.
 The stock had previously closed at C$0.01.

 Eguana Technologies Company Profile